“What Gets Measured Gets Done”

 I’m sure you’ve heard this quote a million times before.
-Whether it’s when you have to set targets at work or New Year’s resolutions, the more measureable a goal is, the more likely it will be achieved.
+Whether it’s when you have to set targets at work or New Year’s resolutions, the more measurable a goal is, the more likely it will be achieved.

 This could be putting a quantity or timeline around the goal such as, “eat five servings of fruit or veggies a day” or “learning to dance the waltz for my wedding”.
-At work it could be something like, “complete the analysis on issue X by the end of the quarter.”
+At work, it could be something like, “complete the analysis on issue X by the end of the quarter.”

 As you can imagine, the concept of measuring progress plays out across many sectors and industries as well.
-For example, some companies use ‘balance score cards’ to get a snap shot of measured progress towards targets.
+For example, some companies use ‘balance scorecards’ to get a snapshot of measured progress towards targets.
 Others may use some kind of operational plan with indicators as the way to action the objectives set out in a strategic plan.
 For social and health programs funded by philanthropic organizations and governments, there is a whole science around evaluating program impact and results.
 Seems like we can all agree that it’s important to have a way to measure progress in order to attain a goal.